2023 Most Popular Funeral & Mortuary Science Undergraduate Certificate Trade Schools in the Southeast Region

 About 43% of the students majoring in mortuary science at the school are women while 57% are male.

-A rank of #3 on this year’s list means Arkansas State University - Mountain Home is a great place for funeral & mortuary science students working on their undergraduate certificate.
+Out of the 9 schools in the Southeast Region that were part of this year’s ranking, Arkansas State University - Mountain Home landed the # 3 spot on the list.
 ASUMH is a small public school located in the rural area of Mountain Home.

 Women make up 86% of the mortuary science majors at the school.